Instant Runoff Voting and the Reinforcement Paradox: Results under various models

 \section{Results under various models}

 In this section we use different models of voter behavior to generate millions of synthetic elections.
 Among the many possible models we could use, we choose models which have been used extensively in prior social choice research.
-For each model, we generate 100,000 profiles and check whether a generated election demonstrates a reinforcement paradox.
+For each model, we generate 100,000 profiles and check whether a generated election is susceptible to a reinforcement paradox.
 Thus, our primary tool for providing (estimated) probabilities is Monte Carlo simulation, although we can provide exact probabilities using other means for the impartial anonymous culture (IAC) model.

-We are interested in probabilities for large electorates, as the real-world elections we analyze in the next section generally have thousands of voters.
+We are interested in probabilities for relatively large electorates, as the real-world elections we analyze in the next section have electorate sizes ranging from a few hundred to almost one million (although most of the elections contain 20,000 or fewer voters).
 Thus, our simulations use an electorate size of $V=1001$ voters.
 We also ran simulations with $V \in \{601, 2003, 3901\}$, but the estimated probabilities were not markedly different for these other choices of $V$.
 With the exception of the IAC model, in this section we consider probabilities only for the complete ballot case.